saeid-rasoli/my_dotfiles/README.md

 **ffmpeg_recorder.sh**: it's for recording with sound

-**vpn**: this folder is for connecting vpn, it's working with tor and iptables, you should connect tor and then run script start.sh it will change iptables config for working with tor proxy through all your network, and there's another script reset.sh is for reseting the network after disconnecting the tor, there's also a torrc is for tor config
 * my installed packages in arch linux with xfce de

 ## feel free and use these, if you want